Shopping in Cusco

 El Molino is Cusco´s biggest black market, and the perfect place for bargain hunting.
 It is near the bus station terminal terrestre.
 There are usually a lot of people and the small “streets” between the stalls get pretty crowded.
 Open every business day, you can buy just about anything you could want.
 There are many cheap items including clothes, electrical equipment, toys and pirated DVDs.
 Again, when there, you won’t see many tourists.

-Cusco´s super modern recently opened mall.
+Cusco´s super modern recently opened mall is called Plaza Real.
 There is a cinema, food court, and arcade.
 It has all the things that you would expect to find in a mall.
 There is nothing spectacular about it but if you want some different surroundings during the time you are in Cusco, it’s a good option.
 Of course compared to the local markets, the shops are expensive and you will find big brand shops too.